SAP-archive/teched2020-DAT160/exercises/ex1/README.md

 1. Open the package.json in the root of your project.
 If you mouse over the version number of the dependencies you will see the most recent version available.
 Please make sure that the @sap/hana-client version is using 2.5.x or higher. </br>![package.json HANA Client update](images/package_json_hana_client.png)

 2. In the cds section of the package.json (toward the bottom of the file) you will find that the wizard generated some content but it's designed for deploying for local testing to SQLite.
 We want to change the content to support SAP HANA Cloud.
-The completely content of this section should match the following code:
+The complete content of this section should match the following code:

 ```json
 "cds": {